New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Introduction

 \subsection{Our Results}

 Our first result, given in \cref{section:dynamic-unit}, focuses on designing an efficient dynamic algorithm for unweighted interval scheduling on a single machine.
 Prior to our work, the state-of-the-art result for this problem was due to \cite{bhore2020dynamic}, who design an algorithm with $O(\nicefrac{\log{n}}{\eps^2})$ update and query time.
 We provide an improvement in the dependence on $\eps$. \begin{restatable}[Unweighted dynamic, single machine]{theorem}{theoremunweightedM} Let $\cJ$ be a set of $n$ jobs.
-For any $\eps > 0$, there exists a fully dynamic algorithm for $(1+\varepsilon)$-approximate unweighted interval scheduling for $\cJ$ on a single machine performing updates in $O\rb{\frac{\log(n)}{\varepsilon}}$ and queries in $O(\log(n))$ worst-case time. \end{restatable} We show that the ideas we developed to obtain \cref{theorem:unweighted-M=1} can also be efficiently implemented in the local setting, as we explain in detail in \cref{section:local} and prove the following claim.
-This is the first non-trivial local computation algorithm for the interval scheduling problem. \begin{restatable}[Unweighted LCA, single machine]{theorem}{theoremunweightedMlocal} Let $\cJ$ be a set of $n$ jobs with their ending times upper-bounded by $N$.
-For any $\eps > 0$, there exists a local computation algorithm for $(1+\varepsilon)$-approximate unweighted interval scheduling for $\cJ$ on a single machine using $O\rb{\frac{\log{N}}{\varepsilon}}$ probes. \end{restatable}
+For any $\eps > 0$, there exists a fully dynamic algorithm for $(1+\varepsilon)$-approximate unweighted interval scheduling for $\cJ$ on a single machine performing updates in $O\rb{\frac{\log(n)}{\varepsilon}}$ and queries in $O(\log(n))$ worst-case time. \end{restatable}

-The most challenging and technically involved is our result for dynamic \emph{weighted} interval scheduling on a single machine, which we present in \cref{section:dynamic-weighted}.
-As a function of $1/\eps$, our result constitutes an exponential improvement compared to the running times obtained in \cite{henzinger2020dynamic}. \begin{restatable}[Weighted dynamic, single machine]{theorem}{theoremweighteddynamic} Let $\cJ$ be a set of $n$ jobs with their ending times upper-bounded by $N$ and their weights/rewards being in $[1,w]$.
-For any $\eps > 0$, there exists a fully dynamic algorithm for $(1+\varepsilon)$-approximate weighted interval scheduling for $\cJ$ on a single machine performing updates and queries in worst-case time $T \in \poly(\log n,\log N,\log w,\frac{1}{\eps})$.
+\cref{theorem:unweighted-M=1} can be seen as a warm-up for our most challenging and technically involved result, which is an algorithm for the dynamic \emph{weighted} interval scheduling problem on a single machine.
+We present our approach in detail in \cref{section:dynamic-weighted}.
+As a function of $1/\eps$, our result constitutes an exponential improvement compared to the running times obtained in \cite{henzinger2020dynamic}.
+We also remove all use of randomness, remove all dependence on the job starting/ending times (previous work crucially used assumptions on the coordinates to bound the ratio of jobs' lengths by a parameter $N$), and remove all dependence on the value of the job rewards. \begin{restatable}[Weighted dynamic, single machine]{theorem}{theoremweighteddynamic} Let $\cJ$ be a set of $n$ weighted jobs.
+For any $\eps > 0$, there exists a fully dynamic algorithm for $(1+\varepsilon)$-approximate weighted interval scheduling for $\cJ$ on a single machine performing updates and queries in worst-case time $T \in \poly(\log n,\frac{1}{\eps})$.
 The exact complexity of $T$ is given by

 \end{restatable}